ITDiscovery/DsKy4RPi/V2PCBs/README.md

 | 27 | P1-33 | | 27 | P1-33 | | 27 | P1-33 |
 | 28 | P1-29 | | 28 | P1-31 | | 28 | P1-37 |

-V2 needs a jumper from SW16-2 to SW9-2.
+V2 4x7 board needs a jumper from SW16-2 to SW9-2 (pin 2 is top right).